Ladone/2048/README.md

 #Game 2048 by Vladislav "Ladone" Pototskiy
-This project writed in QT, and is licensed MIT.
+This project have been written in QT and is licensed under MIT.